cosmunautic/scrobble-bot/README.md

 Scrobble to Last.fm when listening to music on Discord using Fredboat --
+Send any questions to jas#2940 on Discord, @capn_jas on Twitter, or jasminsilva808@gmail.com

 ##### Requires Python 2.7 or later

 ### Use this code as a baseline to create your own bot for your personal servers!